|

 these thin, palm-sized devices are pushing the limits of existing battery technology with their increasing

+power demands and upcoming use of wireless transmission and converged functionality.
 While DMPs operate on standard rechargeable, AA or AAA batteries, CAP-XX supercapacitor solutions

 can provide the power bursts needed for reading a disk drive or enabling wireless transmission.
 This